saulalbert/adafruit-free-busy-pomodoro-timer/README.md

 | Solder headers | 1 | attach OLED FeatherWing |
 | Breadboard/jumpers (optional) | – | for testing |

-### Neopixel safety
+### Neopixel safety  (optional)

-Simple safety components for NeoPixel recommended by Adafruit:
+Simple safety components for NeoPixel recommended by Adafruit - but optional if you're only using one neopixel.

 | Component | Purpose |
 |-----------|---------|